 Collection items currently unavailable for holds: Items associated with course reserves.

-Collection items loaned during spring semester are due back by April 23, 2021.
+Collection items loaned during the summer semester are due back by August 20, 2021.

 Equipment lending is currently suspended.
 Student Laptops are currently the only equipment available to be requested through the library.
 Visit Borrowing Equipment for full details.